 Basin Mixer Tap Replacement in Warsaw — Quick Swap Without Damage

-The basin tap is dripping, the lever is stiff, or the whole thing looks like it survived three renovations — a familiar story.
-In flats across Mokotow and Praga-Poludnie this is one of the most common callouts: a leaking mixer, a wobbly base, and a puddle forming under the sink.
-Replacing the entire tap is simpler and more reliable than trying to patch the old one.
-The job takes an hour to ninety minutes if the supply lines are sound and the new tap is ready.
+The basin tap is dripping, the lever has gone stiff, or the whole unit looks like it has lasted through three refurbishments — a common situation.
+In flats around Mokotow and Praga-Poludnie, this is one of the jobs we get called for most often: a leaking mixer, a loose base, and water collecting under the sink.
+Replacing the whole tap is easier and more dependable than trying to rescue the old one.
+The work takes an hour to ninety minutes if the supply lines are in decent condition and the new tap is on site.

 How much does replacement cost